Quinten0508/docker-compose-files/arr-stack/README.md

 ## So, where do I begin?
 This stack consists of 10 containers.
 You probably won't need them all.
 Pick and choose, then delete the rest.
 I'll lay the stack out here.

-### Content fetchers.
+### Content fetchers
 These will actually download the content or assist in it.
 * Arch-qBittorrentVPN (requires Prowlarr!)
-	A torrent client with VPN and privoxy built-in.
+	* A torrent client with VPN and privoxy built-in.
 This makes sure you're never torrenting without VPN and saves you a lot of networking.
 * Prowlarr
-	Will search the internet for torrents using indexers you specify.
+	* Will search the internet for torrents using indexers you specify.
 * SABnzbd
-	A Usenet downloader and an alternative to torrenting.
+	* A Usenet downloader and an alternative to torrenting.
 Does not require a VPN or prowlarr.
 * rFlood (broken!)
-	Alternative to Arch-qBittorrentVPN with the same functionality.
+	* Alternative to Arch-qBittorrentVPN with the same functionality.
 Does not work in its current state (PRs welcome!).

-### Collection managers.
+### Collection managers
 These will manage your content, sending requests to the fetchers.
 * Radarr: Movies
 * Sonarr: TV series